simplygreatwork/heroic/readme.md

 # Demo

-Here are [the examples](https://simplygreatwork.github.io/heroic) hosted on GitHub.
+The [examples](https://simplygreatwork.github.io/heroic) are hosted on GitHub.

 # Story